 How do I prevent these errors going forward?

-The best fix for TIN validation issues is to catch them before you submit your filings to the IRS.
+The best fix for EIN validation errors is to catch them before you submit your filings to the IRS.
 We strongly recommend verifying your EINs and employee TINs annually to catch any changes, updates, or typos.

 If you are a BoomTax customer, you will receive 10 free verifications by registering with our affiliate TINCorrect: